mrwalakala/mrwalakala.github.io/_posts/2019-04-04-planning-console-from-london.markdown

 ![planning console enable](/assets/planning_console_client_setup_00.png)

-NB: It’s necessary to check the property "com.snc.project.fire_brs_from_planning_console".
+It’s necessary to check the property "com.snc.project.fire_brs_from_planning_console".
 If the property is set to true you’ll never able to use planning console client side